Book Review: How To Walk Away

 I found myself immersed in it and could lose an hour or two.
 This book is what we need to read sometimes.
 How to Walk Away is easy to read and engaging.
 This novel is the right balance of drama and characters you can relate to.

 I rated this book five stars on Goodreads because I could not put it down.
-This book provided me with a well need distraction from reality.
-Also because the book was entertaining.
+This book provided me with a well needed distraction from reality.

 I received advanced reader copy of How to Walk Away by Katherine Center.
 I would like to thank She Knows Media and St Martins Press for sending me the book.